BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 # Deploying on Fly.io

-Once you have a [Beacon site up and running](https://github.com/BeaconCMS/beacon/blob/main/guides/your-first-site.md) locally, you can have it deployed on [Fly.io](https://fly.io) by following this guide.
+Once you have a [Beacon site up and running](https://github.com/BeaconCMS/beacon/blob/main/guides/your-first-site.md) locally, you can deploy it on [Fly.io](https://fly.io) by following this guide.

 ## Fly.io CLI

-Firstly instal the fly cli tool as described at [Install flyctl](https://fly.io/docs/hands-on/install-flyctl), you'll need it to deploy your site.
+First, install the fly cli tool, as described at [Install flyctl](https://fly.io/docs/hands-on/install-flyctl).
+You'll need it to deploy your site.

 ## Sign in or sign up